Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/emails/laptopsurvey.md

 https://github.com/Allegheny-Computer-Science-102-F2020/cs102-F2020-plans

 If you have not already checked the GitHub repository, then please do so!
-I will also be updating the content in this repository throughout the next two weeks and then during the entirety of the Fall 2020 academic semester.
+I will also be updating the content in this repository throughout this week and then during the entirety of the Fall 2020 academic semester.

 -- 2) Since I also want you to be able to easily communicate with me and the other students who will be in the course, I have setup a Slack workspace.
 You can sign-up to join the Slack workspace for free at this web site:

 https://join.slack.com/t/cmpsc102fall2020/signup